lico-n/ZygiskFrida/docs/advanced_config.md

 These are the libraries that will be injected into the process.
 The libraries specified here will be loaded in the order of the array.

-The module includes a bundled frida gadget at `/data/local/tmp/re.zyg.fri/libgadget.so`.
+The module includes a bundled frida gadgets at `/data/local/tmp/re.zyg.fri/libgadget.so`.\
+`libgadget.so` default architecture is always that of your device.

+For convenience this module also installs a gadget at `/data/local/tmp/re.zyg.fri/libgadget32.so` for injection into application with 32-bit only support on 64-bit devices.

 You can adjust the gadget config according to the official [Gadget Doc](https://frida.re/docs/gadget/)

 If you want to use a different frida version or an alternative version you can replace this